BarelyAPrincess/ChioriWebServer/docs/scripting/controllers.md

 # Controllers

 Based on the popular, Model-View-Controllers.
-Controllers allow you to handle different actions from one a single Script, e.g., `http://example.com/site/[controllerNameWithoutExtension]/[action]`.
+Controllers allow you to handle different actions from a single Script, e.g., `http://example.com/site/[controllerNameWithoutExtension]/[action]`.

 When a request fails to find an exact matching file, it will attempt to parse the last part as an action and the prior part as a controller. -- Considering the prior resolves to an actual controller.

 1. To start, create a new groovy script under the desired directory with the extension `.controller.groovy`.
-2. To catch specific actions, just add a method like follows:
+2. To catch specific actions, just add a method as follows:
 ```groovy
   def actionEdit()
   {